 Angola: Financial Sector Profile

 Sharp increases in oil production and prices have helped support strong economic growth over the past decade, with real GDP growing by an average of 15.4 percent a year between 2003 and 2008.
-Significant falls in world prices and demand for oil and diamonds following the onset of the global economic and financial crisis in late 2008 have had a significant negative impact on Angola’s economy, causing real GDP growth to decrease from 13.8 percent in 2008 to 2.4 percent in 2009.
-GDP growth further decreased to 1.6 percent in 2010, but the economy is however expected to experience a strong recovery with real GDP is projected to grow by 7.8 percent in 2011 and 10.5 percent in 2012, supported by rising oil production and prices.
+Significant falls in world prices and demand for oil and diamonds following the onset of the global economic and financial crisis in late 2008 have had a significant negative impact on Angola's economy, causing real GDP growth to decrease from 13.8 percent in 2008 to 2.4 percent in 2009.
+GDP growth slightly increased to 3.4 and 3.9 percent in 2010 and 2011 respectively, but the economy is however expected to experience a strong recovery with real GDP projected to grow by 6.8 percent in 2012, supported by rising oil production and prices.

 The economic crisis has led to an increasing dollarization of the economy as foreign currency deposits have risen to reach over four times the amount of local currency deposits in 2009.
 Difficulties maintaining the local currency also led to a rapid depletion of foreign currency reserves throughout the first half of 2009, which eventually forced the Central Bank to suspend foreign exchange auctions, impose limits on its foreign exchange sales, and seek liquidity injection from the IMF.
 This injection of liquidity, coupled with rising oil revenues, helped ease liquidity shortages and allowed the Central Bank to resume foreign exchange auctions by the end of the year.
 In further macroeconomic stabilization efforts, the Central Bank also moved to limit credit concession, raise reserve requirements for bank deposits to 30 percent, and increase domestic bond issuance in order to sterilize excess liquidity of the Kwanza (local currency).

-Angola’s financial sector has broadly continued to expand despite the effects of the global financial crisis and domestic foreign exchange shortages.
+Despite the vulnerabilities faced by the Angolan financial system, particularly due to risky domestic environment with capacity constrains in banking supervision, high dollarization and inadequate bank corporate governance, the financial sector has broadly continued to expand.
 While the growth rate of credit to the economy did slow down in 2009, after reaching 137 percent in 2008, the ratio of financial system deposits to GDP has continued to increase, rising from 17.8 percent in 2008 to 22.4 percent in 2009.

 Capital markets are in their nascent stages of development.
 The opening of the Angola Stock Exchange, which had been scheduled to open in the course of 2010 with 10 companies listed, has been indefinitely postponed.